-GUI DE LINES: 1 ENTITY RESPONSIBLE FOR THE MANAGEMENT OF THE PROPOSED ER PROGRAM 1 2 AUTHORIZATION BY THE NATIONAL REDD+ FOCAL POINT 2 1 Endorsement of the proposed ER Program by the national government 2 Political commitment 3 STRATEGIC CONTEXT AND RATIONALE FOR THE ER PROGRAM 4 3.
-1 Brief summary of major achievements of readiness activities in country thus far 4 3.
-2 Current status of the Readiness Package and estimated date of submission to the FCPF Po articipants Committee 7 4 ER PROGRAM LOCATION AND LIFETIME 11 4.
-1 Scale and location of the proposed ER Program 11 2 Expected lifetime of the proposed ER Program , 5 DESCRIPTION OF ACTIVITIES AND INTERVENTIONS PLANNED UNDER THE PROPOSED ER PROGRAM 15 1 Analysis of drivers and underlying causes of deforestation and forest degradation, and onservation or enhancement trends 2 Assessment of the major barriers to REDD+ 3 Description and justification of planned and ongoing activities under the proposed ER Program 5.
-4 Risk/benefit analysis of the planned actions and interventions under the ER Program 23 6 STAKEHOLDER INFORMATION SHARING, CONSULTATION, AND PARTICIPATION 27 6.
-1 Stakeholder engagement to date on the proposed ER Program 27 6.
-2 Planned outreach and consultation process 29 7 OPERATIONAL AND FINANCIAL PLANNING 31 7.
-1 Institutional arrangements 31 7.
-2 Linking institutional arrangements to national REDD+ implementation framework 31 7.
-3 Capacity of the agencies and organizations involved in implementing the proposed ER Program 32 7.
-4 Next steps to finalize the proposed ER Program implementation design 34 7.
-5 Financing plan (in US\$ million) 35 8 REFERENCE LEVEL AND EXPECTED EMISSION REDUCTIONS 37 Ū 1 Approach for establishing the Reference Emission Level (REL) and/or Forest Reference Level (FRL) 2 Expected REL/FRL for the ER Program Ο. 2 Expected NEDT NETOT the ENTrogram 50 9 FOREST MONITORING SYSTEM 9.
-1 Description of approach and capacity for measurement and reporting on ERs 40 2 Describe how the proposed ER Program monitoring system is consistent with the (emerging) ational REDD+ monitoring system 42 3 Describe how the proposed ER Program monitoring system is consistent with UNFCCC guidance vailable to date and with the emerging Methodological Framework of the FCPF Carbon Fund 43 9.
-4 Describe any potential role of Indigenous Peoples or local communities in the design or in nplementation of the proposed ER Program monitoring system 43
+GU DELINES: I 1 ENTITY RESPONSIBLE FOR THE MANAGEMENT OF THE PROPOSED ER PROGRAM 1 2 AUTHORIZATION BY THE NATIONAL REDD+ FOCAL POINT 2 2.1 Endorsement of the proposed ER Program by the national government 2 2.2 Political commitment 3 3 STRATEGIC CONTEXT AND RATIONALE FOR THE ER PROGRAM 4 3.1 Brief summary of major achievements of readiness activities in country thus far 4 3.2 Current status of the Readiness Package and estimated date of submission to the FCPF Participants Committee 7 3.3 Consistency with national REDD+ strategy and other relevant policies 7 4 ER PROGRAM LOCATION AND LIFETIME 13 4.1 Scale and location of the proposed ER Program 13 4.2 Expected lifetime of the proposed ER Program 15 5 DESCRIPTION OF ACTIVITIES AND INTERVENTIONS PLANNED UNDER THE PROPOSED ER PROGRAM 17 5.1 Analysis of drivers and underlying causes of deforestation and forest degradation, and conservation or enhancement trends.
+17 5.2 Assessment of the major barriers to REDD+ 18 5.3 Description and justification of planned and ongoing activities under the proposed ER Program 19 5.4 Risk/benefit analysis of the planned actions and interventions under the ER Program 25 6 STAKEHOLDER INFORMATION SHARING, CONSULTATION, AND PARTICIPATION 29 6.1 Stakeholder engagement to date on the proposed ER Program 29 6.2 Planned outreach and consultation process 31 7 OPERATIONAL AND FINANCIAL PLANNING 33 7.1 Institutional arrangements 33 7.2 Linking institutional arrangements to national REDD+ implementation framework 33 7.3 Capacity of the agencies and organizations involved in implementing the proposed ER Program 34 7.4 Next steps to finalize the proposed ER Program implementation design 36 7.5 Financing plan (in US\$ million) 37 8 REFERENCE LEVEL AND EXPECTED EMISSION REDUCTIONS 8.1 Approach for establishing the Reference Emission Level (REL) and/or Forest Reference Level (FRL, 1 38 8.2 Expected REL/FRL for the ER Program 40 9 Forest Monitoring System 42 9.1 Description of approach and capacity for measurement and reporting on ERs 42 9.2 Describe how the proposed ER Program monitoring system is consistent with the (emerging) national REDD+ monitoring system 43 9.3 Describe how the proposed ER Program monitoring system is consistent with UNFCCC guidance available to date and with the emerging Methodological Framework of the FCPF Carbon Fund 44 9.4 Describe any potential role of Indigenous Peoples or local communities in the design or implementation of the proposed ER Program monitoring system.
+44